Max Kepler Player Props: Twins vs. White Sox

-The Minnesota Twins, including Max Kepler and his .500 slugging percentage over his past 10 games, take on starter Dylan Cease and the Chicago White Sox at Target Field, Saturday at 7:15 PM ET.
+The Minnesota Twins and Max Kepler, who went 0-for-4 last time in action, take on Lucas Giolito and the Chicago White Sox at Target Field, Sunday at 2:10 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the White Sox.
+He had a hitless showing in his previous game (0-for-4) against the White Sox.

 Max Kepler Game Info & Props vs. the White Sox